 You will be able to inspect the survey or other instrument and any instructional materials used in connection with such a survey, analysis, or evaluation.
 [For further information, see policy EF(LEGAL).]

-Opting Out of Participation in Other Types of Surveys or Screenings and the Disclosure of Personal Information
+Opting Out of Surveys or Screenings and the Disclosure of Personal Information

 As a parent, you have a right to receive notice of and deny permission for your child's participation in: